MdMassum/Assignment_01/README.md

 # Node App with Mongoose and APIs

-This project is a Node app that uses Mongoose to connect to a MongoDB database and provides three APIs to retrieve, store, update, and delete data.
+This project is a Node app that uses Mongoose to connect to a MongoDB database and provides APIs to retrieve, store, update, and delete data.

 ## Getting Started